I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 Fortunately, with most keyword research tools, you can batch upload lots of keywords and export their monthly search volumes and difficulty scores.
 This makes it very easy to sort through large lists of keywords and identify those with good combinations of search volume and difficulty scores.

-You can easily export this data and manipulate it in a spreadsheet using conditional formatting and custom formulas to find the ideal keywords you should target.
+You can easily export this data and manipulate it in a spreadsheet using conditional formatting and custom formulas to find the right keyword options you should target.

 Let’s take stock: So far you have narrowed your list down to a set of keywords with an acceptable search volume that you can realistically rank for on Page 1 of results.